MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 - `using:` - Used to access variables defined in another scope while running scripts via cmdlets like `Start-Job` and `Invoke-Command`.
 - `workflow:` - Specifies that the name exists within a workflow.
 Note:
-  Workflows are not supported in PowerShell v6 and higher.
+  Workflows aren't supported in PowerShell v6 and higher.
-- `<variable-namespace>` - A modifier created by a PowerShell PSDrive provider.
+- `<variable-namespace>` - A modifier created by a PowerShell **PSDrive** provider.
 For example:

   |  Namespace  |                    Description                     |
   | ----------- | -------------------------------------------------- |